 - The main exports include fish, cheese, butter, powdered milk, tea, pineapple, lumber and passion fruit.

-Do you know any interesting or fun facts about the Azores you’d like to share?
-Let us know in the comments section below!
+Do you know any interesting or fun facts about the Azores that we’ve missed?
+Share them here in the comments section below!

 Related 'Europe' Facts